 In general, the thicker the steel, the thicker the zinc coating obtained and the longer the lifespan of your protection.
 What these numbers conceal is that hot dip galvanizing produces a coating which is bonded metallurgically to the steel.

 In addition to steel thickness, the composition of the steel alloy itself is also relevant.
-Silicone which is used to deoxidise steel will affect coating thickness too: the more silicone present, the more reactive the zinc and the greater the thickness of coating.
+Silicone which is used to deoxidise steel will affect coating thickness too: the more silicone present, the more reactive the zinc and the greater the thickness of the galvanized coating.

 The corrosion rate of a galvanized coating is generally linear.